Contexter/FountainAI/MiscTools/Matrix Bot Merger Tool.md

 Effortlessly iterate through and merge relevant OpenAPI specs for creating a Matrix bot.

 ## Introduction
 The Matrix Bot Merger Tool is a Swift command-line application designed to help developers identify and merge relevant OpenAPI specifications for creating Matrix bots.
-This tool leverages the OpenAI GPT model to determine the relevance of each spec, prompting the user for confirmation before proceeding with the next spec.
+This tool leverages the OpenAI GPT model to determine the relevance of each spec, automating the entire process based on user-configured inputs.
 It is built using the Vapor framework and follows a test-driven development (TDD) approach.

 ## Table of Contents
 1. [Features](#features)